threefoldfoundation/info_sdk/src/intro.md

 ```

-In brief, the Threefold Grid is composed of two different types of public networks environments; Mainnet (production), Testnet (Staging).
+In brief, the ThreeFold Grid is composed of two different types of public networks environments; Mainnet (production), Testnet (Staging).

 ![](./img/environment.png)